AtomDB/ACX2/README.txt

 Once this is done, the data will load.

-Three different models are loaded:
+Six different models are loaded:

 - acx2 : Emission from CX with the 14 main elements.
 Abundance is tied between all elements (so there is only 1 abundance keyword).
 Analogous to the apec model.
 - vacx2 : Emission from CX with the 14 main elements.
 Abundance is free to vary between all the elements (though it starts frozen).
 Analagous to the vapec model.
 - vvacx2 : Emission from 27 elements, H through Ni excluding Co.
 Abundance is free to vary between all the elements.
+- bacx2, bvacx2 and bvvacx2 which are broadened version of these
 .. note::
   Note that in the acx and vacx cases, unlike in the apec and vapec models, the effective abundance of the minor recombining elements is 0, not solar.
 This speeds up calculation time and does not significantly effect the resulting emission.